Big Blue Hap Care Guide: The Massive Open-Water Predator

 Hole-in-the-Head Disease (HITH)

 Large cichlids are particularly prone to HITH, which presents as pitted lesions on the head and lateral line.
 The condition is linked to poor water quality, vitamin deficiencies, and potentially the overuse of activated carbon filtration.
-Improving water conditions and diet variety usually halts progression.
+Improving water conditions and diet variety halts progression.

 Parasitic Infections